 FIRST LIEUTENANT GERALD ROBERT STEINBERG; U.S. ARMY

-August 1, 1916 (Stamford, CT) – November 12, 1944; 28 years old
+DOB/DOD: August 1, 1916 (Stamford, CT) – November 12, 1944; 28 years old

-Married to Edith Hoffman Steinberg (1919-2016) on September 17, 1940, in New Haven, CT
+MARITAL STATUS: Married Edith Hoffman (1919-2016) on September 17, 1940, in New Haven, CT

-Born to Michael (1890-1985) and Rachel H. Osmansky Steinberg (1892-1959).
-Sisters Jeanette Steinberg Regenstreif (1919-2015) and Miriam “Mimi” Steinberg Edlin (1924-2017).
-Brothers Clifford (1921-2003) and Harold (1927-2016).
+FAMILY: Born to Michael (1890-1985) and Rachel H. Osmansky Steinberg (1892-1959).
+Two sisters, Jeanette Steinberg Regenstreif (1919-2015) and Miriam “Mimi” Steinberg Edlin (1924-2017).
+Two brothers, Clifford (1921-2003) and Harold (1927-2016).

-Norwalk High School Class of ‘33
+Norwalk High School, Class of ‘33

 From The Norwalk Hour November 30, 1944

-Lieutenant Gerald R. Steinberg, son of Mr. and Mrs. Michael Steinberg of Rock Ridge, was recently killed in action in Germany according to the War Department telegram received last night by his wife, the former Edith Hoffman of New Haven.
-Lieutenant Steinberg who had been in the service for about two years, was a platoon leader with the 90th Division of General Patton’s Third Army and had been in action for several months.
-Before going into the Army, he was with the firm of Keogh and Candee and on Monday, Judge John Keogh had received a card from him stating that his outfit had just been pulled back for a little rest in a former French barracks.
+Lieutenant Gerald R. Steinberg, son of Mr. and Mrs. Michael Steinberg of Rock Ridge, was recently killed in action in Germany, according to the War Department telegram received last night by his wife, the former Edith Hoffman of New Haven.
+Lieutenant Steinberg, who had been in the service for about two years, was a platoon leader with the 90th Division of General Patton’s Third Army and had been in action for several months.
+Before going into the Army, he was with the firm of Keogh and Candee, and on Monday, Judge John Keogh had received a card from him stating that his outfit had just been pulled back for a little rest in a former French barracks.
 Prior to the rest period, he had been on the line for almost six weeks.
-Evidently, the rest period had been ended shortly after he sent the card.
+Evidently, the rest period had ended shortly after he sent the card.
 Lieutenant Steinberg was a graduate of the local public and high schools and matriculated at Yale College, where he was a member of Phi Beta Kappa.
 Following his graduation from Yale, he took up the study of law at Harvard Law School.
 After receiving his law degree and passing the Connecticut Bar exams, he was with a prominent law firm where he practiced until August 1941, when he became an associate with Keogh and Candee.

 April 26, 1945, from an unknown newspaper

 New Haven, April 25 – (AP) – the gift of $6,000 which is to be used to establish the Gerald Robert Steinberg Scholarship Fund in memory of First Lieutenant Gerald R. Steinberg of Bridgeport, Yale, 1937, who was killed in action last November.
 Income from the fund, presented by members of the family of Lieutenant Steinberg and by his friends, is to be used “at the discretion of the Undergraduate Scholarship Committee to provide aid and assistance to needy and undergraduate students.”
 The fund will be added to in the near future.
 Lieutenant Steinberg graduated from the Harvard Law School in 1940.
-Prior to his enlistment in the Army November 13, 1942, he practiced law both in Bridgeport and South Norwalk.
+Prior to his enlistment in the Army on November 13, 1942, he practiced law both in Bridgeport and South Norwalk.

 From the Yale University obituary book